Commercial Automobile

 Commercial Auto Insurance policies can cover company cars, vans, trucks, SUVs and more, although certain vehicles such as tow trucks require a separate policy.

 A great example is a pizza restaurant that offers deliveries.
-In the event a person is delivering the pizza (or other business goods) to the customer will need to be covered under a commercial auto insurance policy.
+In the event a person is delivering the pizza (or other business goods) to the customer, the driver will need to be covered under a commercial auto insurance policy.

 Do I Need Commercial Auto Insurance and What Does It Cover?